hermangroup/docs/governance/eight-steps.rst

 .. meta::
-   :description: How to prepare and submit a successful proposal for the Dash treasury system
+   :description: How to prepare and submit a successful proposal for the Historia treasury system
-   :keywords: dash, treasury, proposal, recommendations, communication, escrow
+   :keywords: historia, treasury, proposal, recommendations, communication, escrow

 .. _eight-steps: